Do you want to destroy debt quicker? You’re in luck because I have the best way to destroy debt quicker and boost your wealth faster.

 For the financially savvy, I do recommend following my FS-DAIR investing / debt pay off framework to get the maximum return on your money.
 We are after all, in a bull market where it’s best to take full advantage until the music stops.

 As for my wife and I this Thanksgiving week, we paid off $16,000 of mortgage debt.
-We were only going to pay down an even $10,000, but while in line at the bank I got bombarded with six e-mails telling me to buy something I didn’t need.
+We were only going to pay down an even $10,000.
+However, while in line at the bank I got bombarded with six e-mails telling me to buy something I didn’t need.
 Therefore, it was only right to pay down an extra $1,000 in principal for each annoying e-mail.